Functional instrumental variable regression with an application to estimating the impact of immigration on native wages

 As an empirical illustration, we study the impact of immigration on native wages.
-To be specific, we employ a model that is similar to those considered by, e.g., \cite{Dustmann2012} and \cite{Sharpe2020101902}.
-The previous literature in this area, including \cite{Ottaviano2011}, \cite{Card2009}, and the aforementioned articles, show that an inflow of immigrants differently affects native wages depending on levels of skill (captured by, for examples, education and experience) of both natives and immigrants.
-We, in the present paper, investigate such heterogeneous effects using our functional linear model, which is initiated by viewing both the labor supply and the native wage as functions of a certain measure of occupation-specific skills (will be detailed in Section~\ref{sec:emp}).
+Specifically, we employ a model that is similar to those considered by, e.g., \cite*{Dustmann2012} and \cite{Sharpe2020101902}.
+The previous literature in this area, including \cite{Ottaviano2011}, \cite{Card2009}, and the aforementioned articles, show that an inflow of immigrants differently affects native wages depending on skill levels (captured by, e.g., years of education and experience) of both natives and immigrants.
+We, in this paper, investigate such heterogeneous effects using our functional linear model, which is initiated by viewing both the labor supply and the native wage as functions of a certain measure of workers' skill (will be detailed in Section~\ref{sec:emp}).
 This approach has a couple of advantages compared to that taken in the earlier literature.
-For example, in our functional setting, an inflow of immigrants in an occupation requiring a particular skill level is allowed to have an impact on the wages of natives in other occupations.
-Furthermore, in the previous literature, workers of various levels of skill are often classified into a few skill groups before analysis, which is necessitated to reduce dimensionality of the considered model (see Example \ref{exam1} and Section \ref{sec:emp}).
-However, such a pre-classification, which may affect estimation results and the interpretation of those, is not required in our approach.
+For example, in the previous literature, workers of various levels of skill are often classified into a few skill groups before analysis, which is necessitated to reduce dimensionality of the considered model (see Example \ref{exam1} and Section \ref{sec:emp}).
+However, such a pre-classification, which may affect estimation results and their interpretation, is not required in our approach.
 Moreover, our methodology allows for studying if an inflow of immigrants in a particular skill group heterogenously affects workers equipped with different skill levels.
 Using the methodology developed in this paper, we find evidence supporting the presence of heterogeneous effects of immigration.

-The remainder of this paper is organized as follows.
-Section~\ref{model} introduces a functional endogenous linear model and provides some motivating examples.
-In Sections~\ref{sec:estimators} and \ref{sec:f2sls0}, we define our estimators and discuss their asymptotic properties.
-The significant test is proposed in Section~\ref{sec:hypo} in which its asymptotic property is also established.
-Section~\ref{sec:sim} reports Monte Carlo simulation results and Section~\ref{sec:emp} details our empirical example.
+This paper is organized as follows.
+Section~\ref{model} introduces a functional endogenous linear model and provides motivating examples.
+In Section~\ref{sec:estimators}, we define the FIVE and discuss its asymptotic properties.
+Section~\ref{sec:f2sls00} introduces the F2SLSE and discusses its asymptotic properties.
+Section~\ref{sec:sim} reports simulation results and details our empirical example.
 Section~\ref{sec:con} concludes.
 The mathematical proofs of the theoretical results can be found in the Supplementary Material.